DaveSkender/Stock.Indicators/indicators/Mfi/README.md

 IEnumerable<MfiResult>
 ```

+- This method returns a time series of all available indicator values for the `quotes` provided.
+- It always returns the same number of elements as there are in the historical quotes.
+- It does not return a single incremental indicator value.
-The first `N` periods will have `null` MFI values since they cannot be calculated.
-We always return the same number of elements as there are in the historical quotes.
+- The first `N` periods will have `null` MFI values since they cannot be calculated.

 ### MfiResult